Kotlin/KEEP/proposals/js/consume-js-modules.md

 ## Intro

 In general case JS module can be:
-  - object with a bunch of declarations (in terms of kotlin it can be package or object)
+  - object with a bunch of declarations (in terms of Kotlin it can be package or object)
   - class
   - function
   - variable

-Additionally we should keep in mind that module import string should not be valid identifier.
+Additionally, we should keep in mind that module import string should not be a valid identifier.

 ## Proposed solution